-Setting Up An AdWords Account: Everything You Need to Know
+Setting Up A Google Ads Account: Everything You Need to Know

 Produced by Hanapin Marketing

 Diving into the world of PPC Advertising can be intimidating.
-As PPC Hero bloggers we know this and have put together a helpful, “Beginners Guide to Setting Up an Adwords Account.”
+As PPC Hero bloggers we know this and have put together a helpful, “Beginners Guide to Setting Up a Google Ads Account.”
 The Google platform is typically the first engine we recommend testing when new to PPC advertising.

 The guide is designed to not only walk you through set up, but ensure you have the necessary assets in place to run successful campaigns.
 Once your credentials are established the contents cover account set up, campaign structures and settings, payment options, and tracking.
 Beyond the basic set up we review keyword research and creative tips and tricks.